Shay Given: 2004–2006

-After a poor start to the 2004–05 season, Graeme Souness replaced Sir Bobby Robson as Newcastle manager.
-Given overtook Alan Shearer as having played in the most European matches for the club on 16 September 2004 in a game against Bnei Sakhnin, and Given's 12 European and 3 FA Cup appearances helped Newcastle reach the UEFA Cup quarter-final and the FA Cup semi-final.
+After a poor start to the 2004–05 season, Graeme Souness replaced Bobby Robson as Newcastle manager.
+Given overtook Alan Shearer as having played in the most European matches for the club on 16 September 2004 in a game against Bnei Sakhnin, and Given's twelve European and three FA Cup appearances helped Newcastle reach the UEFA Cup quarter-final and the FA Cup semi-final.
 Given missed two Premier League games as the club finished in 14th place.

-Although the club entered the Intertoto Cup in 2005–06, a defeat by Spanish club Deportivo de La Coruña meant that they did not qualify for further European competition that season.
+Although the club entered the Intertoto Cup in the 2005–06 season, a defeat by Spanish club Deportivo de La Coruña meant that they did not qualify for further European competition that season.
 Given played in all of the club's league matches as they finished in seventh position and he signed a new five-year contract with the club in the summer.
 His performances for Newcastle led to Given being named in the Premier League's Team of the Season.
-Given played in all of the club's FA Cup games as they reached the quarter-finals, and captained the team for three games during Alan Shearer's absence.
+Given played in all of the club's FA Cup games as they reached the quarter-finals, and captained the team for three games during Shearer's absence.

-On 17 September 2006, Given suffered a one-centimeter tear in his bowel after a tackle by West Ham United striker Marlon Harewood.
+On 17 September 2006, Given suffered a one-centimetre tear in his bowel after a tackle by West Ham United striker Marlon Harewood.
 Doctors likened the injury to one more likely to happen in a car crash.
-Then-manager Glenn Roeder signed ex-Newcastle veteran Srníček as cover for Harper, and youth goalkeeper Tim Krul played a full match in Newcastle's 1–0 UEFA Cup win at Palermo on 2 November.
-Given returned on 18 November for Newcastle's 1–1 Premier League draw at Arsenal.
+Manager Glenn Roeder signed ex-Newcastle veteran Pavel Srníček as cover for Steve Harper, and youth goalkeeper Tim Krul played a full match in Newcastle's 1–0 UEFA Cup win at Palermo on 2 November.
+Given returned on 18 November for Newcastle's 1–1 draw at Arsenal.